dhuan/mock/latest/_sources/mock_vars.rst.txt

 MOCK_REQUEST_BODY
 ~~~~~~~~~~~~~~~~~

-A file path containing the Request’s Body (if one exists, otherwise this will
-be an empty file.)
+For `Response Script Handlers <shell_scripts.html>`_, this variable is a file
+path, containing the Request’s Body.
+For static responses (such as JSON or
+plain text), this variable holds the actual request payload string.

 MOCK_REQUEST_QUERYSTRING
 ~~~~~~~~~~~~~~~~~~~~~~~~